consoli-tech/terms.liftstation.cloud/index.md

 ### Binding Conditions

-By using this software the within user of website and app features of Consolidated Utilities, Inc. does hereby agree to be bound by the terms set forth here in above.
+By using this software the within user of website and app features of Consoli Tech, LLC does hereby agree to be bound by the terms set forth here in above.